phalcon/documentation/docs/volt.md

 ```

-From other template we could extend the base template replacing the blocks:
+From other template we could extend the base template by replacing the blocks:

 ```twig
 {%- raw -%}